 Citizen resources are listed here:

 Note: Linkedin and Telegram are official broadcasting platforms, currently managed by several admins-spokesperson(s) of the Foundation, from the electorally appointed Council and Committees.

 Let's understand how the open community members collaborate here:

 According to the statutes of the Muellners Foundation, all memberships are voluntary and invite only.
-An existing community member can invite another member to Muellners Foundation’s open source community.
+An existing community member can invite another member to Muellners Foundation’s open-source community.

-Any member appointed to a constitutional body of the Foundation, is an individual contributor, as far as the scope of public discussions and project related discussions, in the Foundation's public forums.
+Any member appointed to a constitutional body of the Foundation, is an individual contributor, as far as the scope of public discussions and project-related discussions, in the Foundation's public forums.

 Notice: Amendments to these Guidelines:

-Media Council is the custodian of these guidelines and is responsible for introducing new proposals based on the recommendations from the members and following a general consensus in the community.
+The Media Council is the custodian of these guidelines and is responsible for introducing new proposals based on the recommendations from the members and following a general consensus in the community.
 While these are not ultimate, please ensure that you are voluntarily following these guidelines and flag anything in communication which are against these guidelines.
 We are a safe and inclusive open community, and therefore continuous feedback on these guidelines is welcome.
 How to propose changes?
-Upon building a community consensus on the change, any change request to these guidelines is peer reviewed by another member and added with a finalized language by the Media Council.
-Clue: In case, a member does not have Foundation email and subsequent gitbook access, they are welcome to join with their personal email(with which they have subscribed to Foundation's membership).
+Upon building a community consensus on the change, any change request to these guidelines is peer-reviewed by another member and added with a finalized language by the Media Council.
+Clue: In case, a member does not have Foundation email and subsequent Gitbook access, they are welcome to join with their personal email(with which they have subscribed to Foundation's membership).
 Members can also request for a Foundation's Google Workspace from the Media Committee members.

 1. Be dispassionate in the choice of words, in a community discussion over a topic.
 Your interest or bias can be communicated without strong passionate words.